Existence and applications of Ricci flows via pseudolocality: Introduction

-The next application is related to Yau's uniformization conjecture for complete K{\"a}hler manifolds with positive holomorphic bisectional curvature, which predicts that these manifolds are biholomorphic to $\mathbb{C}^n$.
-This conjecture has generated a lot of research, and there are many partial confirmations, one can refer to \cite{chau2007survey} for a survey, and to \cite{liu2016gromov} for the most recent progress.
-By \cite{chau2006complex}, Yau's conjecture is true under the additional assumption of maximal volume growth and bounded curvature.
-The bounded curvature condition can be relaxed in certain situations as shown in \cite{huang2015k} using Ricci flows.
-It has been proved in \cite{huang2015k} that the nonnegativity of holomorphic bisectional curvature is preserved under a smooth Ricci flow solution with curvature bounded by $\frac{A}{t}$, as long as $A$ is sufficiently small.
-Since nonnegative holomorphic bisectional curvature implies nonnegative Ricci curvature, Theorem \ref{thm: short-time existence} is applicable.
-We can prove that maximal volume growth persists under the Ricci flow solution provided by Theorem \ref{thm: short-time existence}.
-Therefore we can verify Yau's uniformization conjecture in the following special case:
+Yau's uniformization conjecture predicts that complete K{\"a}hler manifolds with positive holomorphic bisectional curvature are biholomorphic to $\mathbb{C}^n$.
+This conjecture has generated a lot of research, especially in the study of complete noncompact Ricci flow, and there are many partial confirmations, one can refer to \cite{chau2007survey} for a survey, and to \cite{liu2016gromov} for the most recent progress.
+By \cite{chau2006complex}, Yau's conjecture is true under the additional assumptions of maximal volume growth and bounded curvature.
+The bounded curvature condition can be relaxed in certain situations as shown in \cite{huang2015k} using Ricci flow.
+Recently G. Liu proved in \cite{liu2016gromov} that this conjecture is true if only assume maximal volume growth in addition, his approach is different from the above mentioned work and does not rely on the Ricci flow.
+Shortly after, Lee and Tam \cite{lee2017chern} gave another proof of Liu\rq{}s result using the Ricci flow, in particular, a critical step in their proof is to establish the short-time existence of K\"ahler Ricci flow on noncollapsed K\"ahler manifolds with nonnegative bisectional curvature, but with potentially unbounded curvature.

-\begin{cor} For any $n$, there is $\delta(n)>0$, such that if $(M,g)$ is a complete $2n-$dimensional K\"ahler manifold with nonnegative holomorphic bisectional curvature and maximal volume growth, and suppose the $\delta(n)-$almost Euclidean isoperimetric inequality holds in every unit geodesic ball, then $(M,g)$ is biholomorphic to $\mathbb{C}^n$. \end{cor}

-\begin{rem} After the posting of the first draft of this work on arXiv, there has been many important progress on related problems.
-We are obliged to list some (but not all) recent results by other authors to keep the information up to date:

-i) Yau's uniformization conjecture in the maximal volume growth case was proved first by Liu in an updated version of \cite{liu2016gromov}.
-Later, Lee and Tam \cite{lee2017chern} gave another proof using Ricci flow, in particular, they proved the short-time existence of K\"ahler Ricci flow on noncollapsed K\"ahler manifolds with bisectional curvature bounded from below.

-ii) By a recent work of Cavalletti and Mondino \cite{cavalletti2017almost}, almost Euclidean isoperimetric inequality can be implied by almost Euclidean volume growth when there is a Ricci lower bound, hence the assumption in our Corollary \ref{cor: Ricci and injectivity radius bounded below} and \ref{cor: local topology control} can be weakened. \end{rem}
+Since nonnegative holomorphic bisectional curvature implies nonnegative Ricci curvature, Theorem \ref{thm: short-time existence} can be applied to reprove a special case of Liu\rq{}s result, see Corollary \ref{cor: nonnegative BK}.